-- Very bad and sometimes deadly poor blood flow to the hands, feet, or brain has happened when this drug was taken with certain other drugs like clarithromycin, erythromycin, indinavir, itraconazole, ketoconazole, nelfinavir, ritonavir, and troleandomycin.
-Do not take this drug if you are taking any of these drugs.
+- Poor blood flow to the hands, feet, or brain has happened when this drug was taken with certain other drugs like clarithromycin, erythromycin, indinavir, itraconazole, ketoconazole, nelfinavir, ritonavir, and troleandomycin.
+This may be very bad or even deadly.
+Do not give this drug to your child if your child is taking any of these other drugs.
 There are many drugs that can do this.
-Check to make sure that it is safe for you to take this drug with all of your drugs.
+Check to make sure that it is safe for you to give this drug to your child with all of your child’s drugs.

 - It is used to treat migraine headaches.

 - This drug is not approved for use in children.
 However, the doctor may decide the benefits of taking this drug outweigh the risks.
 If your child has been given this drug, ask the doctor for information about the benefits and risks.
 Talk with the doctor if you have questions about giving this drug to your child.